Giangiui/dagonstar/docs/documentation.md

 ### Asynchronous dependency

-Once everything is set up correctly, you can take advantage of DagOnStar's transversality.
+Once everything is set up correctly, you can take advantage of DAGonStar's transversality.

-With DagOnService, you can initiate a workflow and, upon its completion, start another workflow that requires data from the previous one.
+With DagOnService, you can start a workflow and, when it is completed, start another workflow that requires data from the previous one.

 #### WF-pow.py

-`WF1-pow.py` obtain a number and produce it as output.
+`WF1-pow.py` gets a number and produces it as output.

 ```python
 import json